gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/OperatorsAA.md

 #### Examples:
 ```

-list&lt;agent> var0 <- agents_overlapping(self); // var0 equals the agents that overlap the shape of the agent applying the operator.
+list<agent> var0 <- agents_overlapping(self); // var0 equals the agents that overlap the shape of the agent applying the operator.

 ```